raynormw/linkedin-copy/README.md

 ## Available Scripts

-Make sure you connected to the internet, because almost all image assets is in the cloud.
+Make sure you connected to the internet, because almost all image assets is in the cloud.<br>
 In the project directory, you can run:

 ### `npm start`